Assimilation (phonology): Concept

 Although all four occur, changes in regard to a following adjacent segment account for virtually all assimilatory changes and most of the regular ones.
 Assimilations to an adjacent segment are vastly more frequent than assimilations to a nonadjacent one.
 Those radical asymmetries might contain hints about the mechanisms involved, but they are not obvious.

 If a sound changes with reference to a following segment, it is traditionally called "regressive assimilation".
 Changes with reference to a preceding segment are traditionally called "progressive".
 Many find those terms confusing, as they seem to mean the opposite of the intended meaning.
 Accordingly, a variety of alternative terms have arisen, not all of which avoid the problem of the traditional terms.
 Regressive assimilation is also known as right-to-left, leading, or anticipatory assimilation.
 Progressive assimilation is also known as left-to-right, perseveratory, preservative, lagging, or lag assimilation.
 The terms anticipatory and lag are used here.

 Occasionally, two sounds (invariably adjacent) may influence each other in reciprocal assimilation.
 When such a change results in a single segment with some of the features of both components, it is known as coalescence or fusion.

-Assimilation occurs in two different types: complete assimilation, in which the sound affected by assimilation becomes exactly the same as the sound causing assimilation, and partial assimilation, in which the sound becomes the same in one or more features but remains different in other features.

-Tonal languages may exhibit tone assimilation (in effect tonal umlaut), but sign languages also exhibit assimilation when the characteristics of neighbouring cheremes may be mixed.
+Assimilation occurs in two different types: complete assimilation, in which the sound affected by assimilation becomes exactly the same as the sound causing assimilation, and partial assimilation, in which the sound becomes the same in one or more features but remains different in other features, such as place of articulation.
+Tonal languages may exhibit tone assimilation; also see tone sandhi.
+Sign languages also exhibit assimilation when the characteristics of neighbouring cheremes may be mixed.

 Examples

 Anticipatory assimilation to an adjacent segment

-Anticipatory assimilation to an adjacent segment is the most common type of assimilation by far, and typically has the character of a conditioned sound change, i.e., it applies to the whole lexicon or part of it.
+Anticipatory assimilation to an adjacent segment is the most common type of assimilation by far and typically has the character of a conditioned sound change: it applies to all or part of the lexicon.

 For example, in English, the place of articulation of nasals assimilates to that of a following stop (handkerchief is pronounced [hæŋkɚtʃif], handbag in rapid speech is pronounced [hæmbæɡ]).

 In Italian, voiceless stops assimilated historically to a following /t/: